Random Linear Modulation with Spherically Symmetric Modulators: Introduction and motivation

 In Section \ref{sec_Lp_conv_cond_cdf}, we provide conditions under which $k$th powers of $F_{Y_n|\Xi_n}(\cdot)$, the cumulative distribution function $Y_n|\Xi_n$, converge uniformly in mean to $k$th powers of the corresponding mixture distribution function $F_{\mcalN_1(0,\sigma^2 V^2)}(\cdot)$.
 Generalizing a result of \cite{Bagyan} we obtain, reminiscent of Glivenko-Cantelli theory, the uniform convergence of $F_{Y_n|\Xi_n}(\cdot)$ to $F_{\mcalN_1(0,\sigma^2 V^2)}(\cdot)$ in the $p$th mean, for all $0 < p \le k$.
 Further, we derive a Lipschitz continuity property of $F_{Y_n|\Xi_n}(\cdot) - F_{\mcalN_1(0,\sigma^2 V^2)}(\cdot)$.

 In Section \ref{sec_examples_2}, we show that the additional requirements on $X_n$ in the main results in Sections \ref{sec_Lp_conv_cond_pdf} and \ref{sec_Lp_conv_cond_cdf} are satisfied by the examples studied in Section \ref{sec_examples}.
-Further we provide examples of random vectors $\Xi_n$ that satisfy the assumptions in our main results.
+Further, we provide examples of random vectors $\Xi_n$ that satisfy the assumptions in our main results.
+Finally, in Section \ref{sec_conclusions} we provide concluding remarks and discuss some open problems raised by our results.